- UCAS course code

 - Analytical skills

-- Needed for essay.
+- Needed for practice exam and peer review

 - Group/team working